 Date decision required by

-If needed in time for draft TNUoS tariffs for 2024/2025 to be published, then a decision on both the CUSC and STC Modifications would be needed by 1 September 2023 as there would need to be sufficient time for Transmission Owners to provide the data to ESO and ESO to update the T&T model and run the draft TNUoS tariffs.
-However, a decision date of 1 September 2023 is not possible under the current timeline.
+If needed in time for draft TNUoS tariffs for 2025/2026 to be published, then a decision on both the CUSC and STC Modifications would be needed by 1 September 2024 as there would need to be sufficient time for Transmission Owners to provide the data to ESO and ESO to update the T&T model and run the draft TNUoS tariffs.

-If only needed in time for final TNUoS tariffs for 2024/2025 to be published, then a decision on both the CUSC and STC Modifications would be needed by 1 December 2023.
-This would theoretically be possible under the current timeline unless Ofgem need to carry out an impact assessment, which is understood to be likely needed.
+If only needed in time for final TNUoS tariffs for 2025/2026 to be published, then a decision on both the CUSC and STC Modifications would be needed by 1 December 2024.
+This is possible under the current timeline even with Ofgem carrying out an impact assessment, which is understood to be likely needed.
 Some Workgroup Members expressed concerns with the lack of notice given that this is such a big change but noted that if the Workgroup’s analysis was sufficiently detailed i.e. broke down the new EC/EFs per TNUoS zone, then this approach is possible.

-Therefore, given current proposed timeline and the likelihood of an impact assessment being run before any decision is made, a 1 April 2025 Implementation Date would seem more
+Therefore, given current proposed timeline and the likelihood of an impact assessment being run before any decision is made, a 1 April 2025 Implementation Date would seem more appropriate.

 Note that only one of CMP315 or CMP375 (or one of its WACMs) can be approved by Ofgem.